 - tell you that they have been successful in having your Coucil Tax band reviewed and provide a forged confirmation email stating the amount of refund due.
 The VOA does not calculate payments or refunds and if a refund were due, your local council would contact you direct about this

 How to avoid falling victim to these scams

-- remember that you can have your Council Tax band checked free of charge by contacting the VOA
+- remember that you can challenge your Council Tax band by contacting the VOA

 - remember that you can find and check your business rates valuation online free of charge